 #4 Money Market Securities for Cash

 Investors can easily convert money market securities into cash without loss of value.
-They are low risk/ low return instruments with liquidity, stability and provide access to money.
-The Treasury bills rated AAA are the closest to risk-free securities.
+They are low-risk low return instruments with liquidity, stability and provide access to money.
+Treasury bills rated AAA are the closest thing to risk-free securities.
 They can be bought individually or as part of a MM mutual fund, including other short-term securities.

 While these securities are known for safety, they do not provide much income.
 The Fed has battled the COVID-impacted recession in 2020.
 They reduced the fed funds rate to virtually zero and used aggressive measures.
 As a result, its needed actions have extended the low yield environment, challenging investors to find income from low-risk securities.